mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 1. Generate the OIDC keys
 1. Create the bucket to store JWKS
 1. Upload the OIDC config and keys to Bucket
-1. Create the OIDC
+1. Create the IAM OIDC service
-1. Save the bucket URL to the `Authentication` manifest
+1. Set the issuerURL with the bucket URL address on custom resource `Authentication`
-1. Extract the credentials requests from the release image
+1. Extract the credentials requests from the OpenShift release image
-1. Process `CredentialRequests` creating the IAM roles
+1. Process the custom resources `CredentialRequests`, creating the all the IAM roles
-1. Copy the secret manifests and authentication resources to the installer manifests directory
+1. Copy the manifests dor secrets and authentication custom resource to the installer manifests directory
 1. Install a cluster

 The flow is something like this: